guapodero/h2kv/CONTRIBUTING.md

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.

+## Code quality

+The maintainers of this project evaluate potential contributions based on specific tenets in order to prevent abuse of the open source model of software development.
+This is in agreement with the Unix philosophy of doing one thing well.

+* usage over contributions
+* simplicity over circumspection
+* tidiness over efficiency

+In summary, the needs of the project are best served by code contributions which not only execute well, but also read well.

 ## Reporting issues

 Before reporting an issue on the